Majority Vote definition

 Majority Vote. – shall mean a vote where over half of the Members present, and eligible to vote, vote in the same manner.

-Majority Vote means the affirmative vote of at least a majority of the members of the Board.
+Majority Vote means the affirmative vote of a majority of the Board of Directors, including the affirmative vote of a majority of the Independent Directors.

 Majority Vote means the affirmative vote of at least a majority of all of the members of the Operating Committee or any Subcommittee, as applicable, authorized to cast a vote with respect to a matter presented for a vote (whether or not such a member is present at any meeting at which a vote is taken) by the Operating Committee or any Subcommittee, as applicable (excluding, for the avoidance of doubt, any member of the Operating Committee or any Subcommittee, as applicable, that is recused or subject to a vote to recuse from such matter pursuant to Section 4.3(d)).